thykka/tracker-tools/README.md

 ## Usage

 Currently there's no public online build.
-In the meanwhile you can build the project by yourself:
+In the meanwhile you can try using [the CSB-version](https://codesandbox.io/p/github/thykka/tracker-tools/main?workspaceId=568207be-e96b-47be-b457-76fc7fa24a7e) or build the project by yourself:

 1. Use Node.js v20.11 (recommend using [nvm](https://github.com/nvm-sh/nvm))